History of Croatia (1995–present): Sanader government (2003–2009)

 The October 2008 assassination of Ivo Pukanić was one of several prominent murders in Croatia at the time which were attributed to organized crime and associated by the media with an increased occurrence of crime in Zagreb in 2008.
 In March 2008, an 18-year-old Bad Blue Boys football fan was killed in the Ribnjak Park, followed by a retaliation by other BBB members.
-A mob beating at a bus stop in the high-traffic Većeslav Holjevac Avenue ensued, with deadly consequences for 18 year old Luka Ritz.
+A mob beating at a bus stop in the high-traffic Većeslav Holjevac Avenue ensued, with deadly consequences for 18-year-old Luka Ritz.
 The October 2008 murder of Ivana Hodak, the daughter of Zvonimir Hodak, the lawyer who defended alleged war profiteer general Vladimir Zagorec, caused the Prime Minister Ivo Sanader to fire Marijan Benko, chief of Zagreb Police Department, Berislav Rončević, Minister of Internal Affairs and Ana Lovrin, Minister of Justice.
 Rončević was replaced by Tomislav Karamarko and Lovrin by Ivan Šimonović.
 In February 2009, the Hodak murder was attributed by the police to a homeless unemployed man blaming Zvonimir Hodak for his problems in life.

-In June 2009, Sanader abruptly resigned his post, leaving scarce explanation for his actions, and rumours of involvement in various criminal cases became increasingly rampant.
+In June 2009, Sanader abruptly resigned his post, leaving scarce explanation for his actions.
+As written by Florian Bieber, the explanation came in 2010 when Sanader fled to Austria due to fear of being charged for corruption.
+He was eventually extradited back to Croatia.
+In the ensuing court hearing, it was discovered that Sanadar possessed the collection of luxurious watches, luxurious villa and collection of arts, none of which could be afforded legally from salaries of Croatian public sector.
+In November 2012, he was sentenced to ten years in prison, which was later reduced to eight and half years.
+In 2015, this sentence was annulled for procedural errors, but before his re-trial could begin, he was sentenced to four and half years in prison for another corruption case.
+Therefore, Bieber concludes, it turned out that pro-European reforms which Sanader had initiated created institutions such as USKOK which eventually sentenced him and played a prominent role in his downfall.
+Bieber claims that HDZ's orientation towards pro-European course became key for Croatia's successful transition towards consolidated democracy, while one of its key actors Ivo Sanader became "a victim" of democratic institutions he had helped to create.